Biden set for call with China's Xi with pile-up of issues creating a tense moment - KTVZ

 Seventeen months later, ties between the United States and China have deteriorated to their lowest point in decades.
 And a potential visit to Taiwan by House Speaker Nancy Pelosi has led to warnings from Beijing and a concerted effort by the Biden administration to prevent tensions from spiraling into conflict.

-Biden will speak again with President Xi Jinping on Thursday, according to US officials, their fifth conversation since February 2021.
+Biden will speak again with President Xi Jinping on Thursday morning, according to US officials, their fifth conversation since February 2021.
 A range of topics — from the tensions surrounding Taiwan to economic competition to the war in Ukraine — are likely to arise.

 But hopes for substantially improving ties with Beijing are low.
 Instead, Biden’s aides hope maintaining a personal connection with Xi can, at most, avoid a miscalculation that might lead to confrontation.